-Prairie Blues Bluestem is primarily grown for its highly ornamental fruit.
-The silver seed heads are carried on showy plumes displayed in abundance from early fall to late winter.
-Its attractive grassy leaves are silvery blue in color.
-As an added bonus, the foliage turns a gorgeous violet in the fall.
-It has masses of beautiful spikes of purple flowers rising above the foliage in late summer, which are most effective when planted in groupings.
+Little Bluestem is primarily grown for its highly ornamental fruit.
+The antique red seed heads are carried on showy plumes displayed in abundance from early fall to late winter.
+Its attractive grassy leaves are bluish-green in color.
+As an added bonus, the foliage turns a gorgeous orange in the fall.
+It has masses of beautiful spikes of deep purple flowers rising above the foliage in late summer, which are most effective when planted in groupings.
+The brick red stems are very colorful and add to the overall interest of the plant.